nfredrik/mickarucken/README.md

 A functional view of the module and the connected MCU, that is Pico W.

  ![Tux, the Linux mascot](./images/lora_overview.png)

+setup_lora().
+Polls for positive status from check_status() or it reaches timout and raises an exception.

 ```python
 def setup_lora(self, dev_eui: str, app_eui: str, app_key: str):